Quality management: ISO standards

 ISO 9001 states that the Quality Management System requirements of the standard are generic and are intended to be applicable to any organization, regardless of its type or size, or the products and services it provides, however, ISO has also published separate standards which specify Quality Management System requirements for specific industries.
 These included those related to the production or processing of goods typically regulated by nations and other global jurisdictions, to ensure that unique elements pertaining to public health and safety are integrated into these Quality Management Systems.

 ISO 13485 specifies Quality Management System requirements for organizations involved in the design and manufacture of medical devices to demonstrate the ability to meet relevant regulatory requirements.
 Such organizations can be involved in one or more stages of the life cycle, including design and development, production, storage and distribution, installation, or servicing of a medical device, and design and development or provision of associated activities (e.g. technical support).
 ISO 13485 can also be used by suppliers or external parties that provide products, including quality management system-related services, to such organizations.
 ISO has not published a standard in a similar manner specifying Quality Management System requirements unique to the pharmaceutical industry for regulatory purposes, therefore compliance with ISO 9001 is typically utilized by organizations involved in the design and manufacture of pharmaceuticals.

 In 2005 ISO published ISO 22000 specifying the Food Safety Management System requirements for the food industry.
 This standard covers the values and principles of ISO 9000 and the HACCP standards.
 It gives one single integrated standard for the food industry, defining requirements for any organization in the food chain.

-Technical Standard TS 16949 defines requirements in addition to those in ISO 9001:2008 specifically for the automotive industry.
+Technical Standard IATF 16949 defines requirements in addition to those in ISO 9001:2008 specifically for the automotive industry.

 ISO has standards that support quality management.
-One group describes processes (including ISO/IEC 12207 and ISO/IEC 15288) and another describes process assessment and improvement, ISO 15504.
+One group describes processes (including ISO/IEC 12207 and ISO/IEC 15288) and another describes process assessment and improvement, ISO 15504 (now superseded by ISO/IEC 330xx series).